Ipswich railway station: Ipswich docks

-The docks were served by a myriad of dockside lines which fell out of use during the 1990s and few remnants of the dockside lines are evident today.
+The docks were served by a myriad of dockside lines, which fell out of use during the 1990s; few remnants of the dockside lines are evident today.

-This was built as a branch off the Bury line in 1848 crossing the River Gipping adjacent to the station and served the northern side of the docks area.
-The town corporation would not allow steam engines to pass over Stoke Bridge so the dockside tramway was worked by horses until the corporation relented in 1880.
-However even then the locomotives had to be fitted with animal guards and side valances, an arrangement that continued until 9 May 1969.
+This was built as a branch off the Bury line in 1848, crossing the river Gipping adjacent to the station and served the northern side of the docks area.
+The town corporation would not allow steam engines to pass over Stoke Bridge, so the dockside tramway was worked by horses until the corporation relented in 1880.
+However, even then, the locomotives had to be fitted with animal guards and side valances, an arrangement that continued until 9 May 1969.

-An early customer of this line was a carriage building company called Quadling.
-Initially starting business as Catt and Quadling they built a number of carriages for the Eastern Union Railway at a works in Handford Road, Ipswich.
-This premises which had no railway access was blown down in a gale in February 1847 damaging several carriages under construction and after that Catt withdrew from the rail side of the business but continued making road carts.
-Quadling relocated to new premises (located in the modern day Quadling Street in Ipswich) and had a siding off the branch.
-The company built further carriages for the EUR and Great Western Railway as well as some coal wagons.
-However this premises also suffered significant gale damage in February 1863 leading to Quadling becoming bankrupt.
+An early customer of this line was Catt and Quadling, a carriage building company; it built a number of carriages for the Eastern Union Railway at a works in Handford Road.
+The premises, which had no railway access, was blown down in a gale in February 1847, damaging several carriages under construction; after that, Catt withdrew from the railway part of the business, but continued making road carts.
+Quadling relocated to new premises, located in the modern day Quadling Street, and had a siding off the branch.
+The company built further carriages for the EUR and Great Western Railway, as well as some coal wagons.
+However, these premises also suffered significant gale damage in February 1863, leading to Quadling going bankrupt.

 Ipswich Lower Goods Yard was constructed by the ECR on this line in 1860.

-After 1880 the lines were worked by small locomotives with enclosed wheels such as J70 tram engines.
+After 1880, the lines were worked by small locomotives with enclosed wheels, such as J70 tram engines.
 The dockside tramways covered both sides of the dock and crossed the 1881 lock gates at the south end of the dock.
 Freight was switched between trains and ships on the dockside.

-Sidings were provided for the following businesses (list not complete or date specific):
+Sidings were provided for the following businesses: